markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 - For simple management, always increment the `PinGeneration` number and don't reuse numbers

 > [!CAUTION]
-> The `PinGeneration` option is only available on devices with [KBXYZ][KB-1] or later.
-Only assign this policy to devices that are patched, otherwise the taskbar pins don't apply.
+> The `PinGeneration` option is only available on [Windows Insider (Beta Channel)][KB-1] devices.
+Only assign this policy to such devices, otherwise the taskbar pins don't apply.
 >
 >- With Microsoft Intune you can use [filters](/intune/intune-service/fundamentals/filters) to target only devices with the required patch
 >- With GPO you can use [WMI filters](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc732796(v=ws.11)) to target only devices with the required patch